Empyreal96/SignCBS/README.md

-# SignCBS
-Test Sign Windows Phone CBS Packages

-This software will allow you to sign Windows Phone packages (.cab format) with the Windows Phone OEM Test Certificate.

-Packages signed with this software/certificate will require an unlocked bootloader to be flashed to the device

-Note: Some software and libraries included with this software is copyrighted Microsoft.
+# SignCBSTest Sign Windows Phone CBS PackagesThis software will allow you to sign Windows Phone packages (.cab format) with the Windows Phone OEM Test Certificate.
+Packages signed with this software/certificate will require an unlocked bootloader to be flashed to the device```Windows Phone CBS Package SignerSignCBS 1.0.0.3Copyright © Empyreal96 2023  Required option 'p, path' is missing.  -r, --recurse    (Default: false) Process all folders in the given path  -p, --path       Required.
+Path containing CBS Cab packages.  -l, --logfile    (Default: false) Log output to new file  --help           Display this help screen.  --version        Display version information.```Note: Some software and libraries included with this software is copyrighted Microsoft.